 Some of the steps CPSM takes to protect the privacy and confidentiality of the information we collect are set out below.
 Some of them are required by The Regulated Health Professions Act:

-- We require everyone involved in the complaints and investigation process to sign confidentiality agreements which reinforce the strict confidentiality obligations of The Personal Health Information Act.
+- We require CPSM staff and committee members involved in the complaints and investigation process to sign confidentiality agreements which reinforce the strict confidentiality obligations of The Personal Health Information Act.

 - CPSM values your privacy and acts to ensure that it is protected.
 However, there are some circumstances that require disclosure of information.
 If there is concern that a child is at risk, staff is required to contact Child and Family Services.
 If there is concern that you or someone else may suffer serious harm or death, we may need to contact the appropriate agency for help.

 - Our Public Support Advisor may be in contact with you during the complaints process to answer questions and/or to discuss community resources if appropriate.
 She may take notes during your discussions.
 Her notes and email correspondence are kept separate from the complaint file and only seen by her.
 Although CPSM would oppose any access to these documents, in rare instances involving legal proceedings it is possible that she may be ordered to share these documents.

 - Although CPSM has authority to access medical information to investigate a complaint, our usual practice is to request that complainants sign our Authorization for Release of Medical Information Form,which we use to obtain medical information from the physician who is the subject of the complaint and from other physicians, health care professionals and/or health care facilities involved in your care.
 There are very limited circumstances where we do not obtain consent.